flakshack/SysAdminBoard/README.md

 ## Major Change Log
+2021-05-20
+* Added a module to monitor NetApp FAS storage
+* Added a module to monitor PRTG (uses PRTG API to pull data about any monitored device)
+* Fix for TLS1 support removed from vSphere 6.7
+* Fix for HTML files with bad Doctype
+* Changed colors of graphs to use IBM colorblind safe colors
+* Added CPU-ready charts for Nutanix
+* Updated webserver.py to provide a friendlier home page
+* Updated webserver.py to fix static file caching issue
+* Added favicon

+Note about Tintri support:  I don't have one anymore, so the code may stop working.

 2018-08-06
 * Compatibility updates for Rubrik and Tintri modules to support latest REST API changes
 * Update to Nutanix module to include CVM chart.